spectralDNS/shenfun/docs/source/drivencavity.rst

 ========================

 :Authors: Mikael Mortensen (mikaem at math.uio.no)
-:Date: May 9, 2019
+:Date: May 15, 2019

 *Summary.* The lid driven cavity is a classical benchmark for Navier Stokes solvers.
 This is a demonstration of how the Python module `shenfun <https://github.com/spectralDNS/shenfun>`__ can be used to solve the lid driven cavity problem with full spectral accuracy using a mixed (coupled) basis in a 2D tensor product domain.
 The demo also shows how to use mixed tensor product spaces for vector valued equations.
+Note that the regular lid driven cavity, where the top wall has constant velocity and the remaining three walls are stationary, has a singularity at the two upper corners, where the velocity is discontinuous.
+Due to their global nature, spectral methods are usually not very good at handling problems with discontinuities, and for this reason we will also look at a regularized lid driven cavity, where the top lid moves according to :math:`(1-x)^2(1+x)^2`, thus removing the corner discontinuities.

 .. _fig:drivencavity: